 - Preschool age: A few minutes per day

-- Grade school age: 3-10 minutes twice per day
+- Grade school age: 3 to 10 minutes twice per day